Wellness

 Key Electrolytes: 1,000mg sodium, 200mg potassium, 60mg magnesium

 The ingredients are chosen for their superior quality and purity.
-Through a special partnership with Oryx Desert Salt, Their sodium comes from one of the cleanest sources in the world, ancient and unpolluted, with no micro-plastics, due to a special partnership with Oryx Desert Salt.
-To balance out the salt flavor they use stevia leaf extract.
+Through a special partnership with Oryx Desert Salt, their sodium comes from one of the cleanest sources in the world, ancient and unpolluted, with no micro-plastics.
+To balance out the salty flavor, they add just the right amount of stevia leaf extract.

 Buoy Unflavored Electrolyte Drops